-- More customer-oriented in nature and helps developers write tests keeping in mind the behavior desired by the stakeholders, and not tests to verify the code implementation.
+- More customer-oriented and helps developers write tests keeping in mind the behavior desired by the stakeholders, and not tests to verify the code implementation.

-- In BDD tests fail because feature hasn’t been developed,
+- In BDD tests fail because the feature hasn’t been developed,

-- Feature is based on what customer needs
+- The feature is based on what customer needs

 Acceptance Test Driven Development (ATDD) :